dancasey-ie/django_soil_lab/README.md

 Development
 ------------------------

-This site was developed in consultation with Southern Scientific.
+This site was developed in consultation with an environmental lab.
 They were looking to digitalise some of their lab processes, reducing the time lab technicians and field surveyors spent transferring data from paper to online records.
 I was given a tour of their lab and run through of their processes.
 It was apparent that a lot of time could be saved and so money saved, if sample details could be submitted by the customer directly to a cloud database and that being able to GPS tag the sampe would greatly improve the tracking of a customers land over time.